10 Dead Giveaways Your Website Was Generated by AI (and How to Fix Each)

 <div className="bg-white rounded-lg shadow-md p-6">...</div>

 Fix.
-Use a definition list (), an asymmetric grid (5fr/3fr split), or a horizontal band layout.
-Whatever you do, vary the visual weight between items.
-We covered the full case for ditching three-card grids separately.
+Break the symmetry.
+Use a definition list (), an asymmetric grid (a 5fr 3fr split where the lead feature dominates), or a horizontal band.
+Vary the visual weight so the eye knows where to land.
+We made the full case for ditching three-card grids separately.

-<nav className="sticky top-0 backdrop-blur-md bg-white/70 border-b border-white/20">Glassmorphic sticky nav with backdrop blur and 70% opacity background. v0 produces this by default.
+<nav className="sticky top-0 backdrop-blur-md bg-white/70 border-b border-white/20">Glassmorphic sticky nav, backdrop blur, 70 percent opacity, hairline white border. v0 produces this by default.
 So does Lovable.
 So does Bolt.
+The blurred-glass look hit saturation in 2024 and now reads as "I kept the defaults."

 5. Inter (or DM Sans, or Poppins) as the body font

-Five fonts cover 94% of AI-generated frontend: Inter, DM Sans, Poppins, Roboto, Montserrat.
-Inter alone covers ~60%.
+Five fonts cover roughly 94 percent of AI-generated frontends: Inter, DM Sans, Poppins, Roboto, Montserrat.
+Inter alone covers about 60 percent, and Geist (Vercel's default, and therefore v0's) is climbing fast enough to be the next fingerprint.

 Fix.
-Pair a serif display font with a quieter sans body.
-Bitter + Work Sans, Vollkorn + Manrope, Playfair Display + Inter, Cormorant + Source Sans.
-Or commit fully to a system stack: Georgia + Verdana, or system-ui + monospace.
-We covered why Inter dominates AI output and what to use instead.
+Pair a serif display with a quieter sans body: Bitter + Work Sans, Vollkorn + Manrope, Playfair Display + Source Sans.
+Or commit fully to a system stack, Georgia + Verdana, which loads instantly and signals zero.
+We covered why Inter is killing your brand and what to use instead.

 6. The opacity-fade-up scroll reveal

-Same border-radius on cards, buttons, images, modals, badges, inputs.
-Total radius uniformity reads as "I asked the AI for a UI and used the default."
+Same rounded-2xl (16px) on cards, buttons, images, modals, badges, and inputs.
+Total radius uniformity is the tell that someone asked for a UI and shipped the default.

 Fix.
-Vary radius by size.
+Vary radius by element size and role.
 Buttons: 3px or 6px.
 Cards: 0px or 12px.
-Images: 0px or full circle.
+Images: 0px or a full circle.
 Modals: 16px.
 Pills: rounded-full.
-Or pick one specific radius and use it on exactly one type of element.
+The relationship between sizes is the design; one radius applied to everything is the absence of one.

 8. The terminal mockup with three colored dots

-The macOS-window mockup with three traffic-light dots is shorthand for "look, code."
-It appears in 70%+ of developer-tool landings and adds zero information.
+The macOS-window frame with three traffic-light dots (red #ff5f56, yellow #ffbd2e, green #27c93f) is shorthand for "look, code."
+It appears in well over 70 percent of developer-tool landings and adds zero information.

 Fix.
-If the terminal needs to be on the page, show actual terminal output (real text, real colors, real cursor).
-If it does not, remove the chrome entirely.
-Don't decorate code with fake window chrome — let the code speak.
-We unpacked the terminal mockup problem separately.
+If the terminal earns its place, show real output: actual text, real ANSI colors, a blinking cursor.
+If it does not, remove the chrome entirely and let the code speak.
+We unpacked the terminal mockup problem on its own.

 9. Centered eyebrow + h1 + subhead + button stack

-Eyebrow pill with sparkle emoji.
+An eyebrow pill with a sparkle emoji.
 Centered h1.
 Centered subhead.
 Centered button.
-Spacing in multiples of mt-4 and mt-8.
-This exact pattern is the AI hero default.
+Spacing in tidy multiples of mt-4 and mt-8.
+This exact vertical stack is the AI hero default, and once you see it you cannot unsee it.

 Fix.
 Off-center the hero.
-Left-align text and put visual content in a right column.
-Or kill the eyebrow entirely (you don't need ✨ to announce a feature).
-Or make the h1 huge and let it fill the whole hero on its own.
+Left-align the text and push visual content into a right column.
+Kill the eyebrow (you do not need a sparkle to announce a feature).
+Or go the other way and let one enormous h1 carry the whole hero alone.

-This single phrase is the most common CTA in AI-generated frontend output.
-It has no specific meaning, no urgency, and no contextual information.
+This single phrase is the most common CTA in AI-generated output.
+No specific meaning, no urgency, no clue about what happens next.

 How to fix all ten at once

-You can fix giveaways manually one by one — change the gradient, swap the font, kill the pulse — and your slop score will drop incrementally.
-But the path that actually works is procedural.
+You can fix the giveaways by hand, one at a time.
+Change the gradient, swap the font, kill the pulse, and your slop score drops incrementally.
+The catch: the next component your agent generates regresses straight back to the defaults, because nothing changed upstream.
+The path that holds is procedural.

 npx sailop install